Conduitry/defiler/API.md

 A `File` represents a physical file on the disk, or a virtual file with no particular corresponding file in the file system, or a partially or fully transformed physical or virtual file.

-A `Defiler` represents a set of watched files on the disk, plus a set of virtual files, plus a transform to execute on them.
+A `Defiler` represents a set of watched files on the disk, plus a set of virtual files, plus the operations to perform on them.

 # `File`

 ## Constructor

-### `new File(path)`
+### `new File()`

-A new `File` instance to serve as the representation of a physical file, a virtual file, or a transformed file. `path` is the relative path to the file, from some understood root.
-The past is always separated by forward slashes, regardless of platform.
+A new `File` instance to serve as the representation of a physical file, a virtual file, or a transformed file.

 ## Properties

 ### `path`

-The file's path can be retrieved or updated by getting and setting `path`.
-Updating `dir`, `filename`, or `ext` also update this.
+The relative path to the file, from some understood root.
+The path is always separated by forward slashes, regardless of platform.
+Updating `dir`, `filename`, or `ext` also updates this.

 ### `paths`